 Here are twelve practical techniques for learning lines.
 These should be effective whether you are an actor, lecturer, speech-giver or storyteller.
 Good luck – and practise, practise, practise!

-5. There are several apps which can help with learning lines.
-Here are some I have reviewed and recommend: With Line Learner you record all the lines including those of other characters and then listen to them leaving silent pauses to speak your own lines.
+5 There are several apps which can help with learning lines.
+Here are some I recommend: With Line Learner you record all the lines including those of other characters and then listen to them, leaving silent pauses to speak your own lines.
 With Rehearsal Pro you can upload a script and watch it scrolling by as you record your lines to listen to.

 BONUS TIP Use a Memory Palace.
 Assign images to objects in a familiar space to guide you through a scene.
 This is one of many creative and left-field techniques suggested by Mark Channon in his handy book Learning Your Lines.